 Note: Compatibility in relationships is a complex science that looks at many different factors.
 You should always consult with an experienced astrologer who can carefully analyze the charts of both you and your partner.

-Each nakshatra is divided into four quarters of 3:20 degrees each.
+Each nakshatra is divided into four quarters, also known as padas, of 3:20 degrees each.
 These quarters are based on a 1/9th divisional chart, known in Sanskrit as navamsha.

 The moon’s position at your time of birth determines the quarter in which you are born.